-The Middle Leaders are responsible for overseeing the implementation of the SMSC curriculum and will, in consultation with Senior Management, determine staff development needs and curriculum reviews etc.
+The Middle Leaders are responsible for overseeing the implementation of the PSHE, Citizenship and SMSC curriculum and will, in consultation with Senior Management, determine staff development needs and curriculum reviews etc.

-Coverage is monitored regularly and evaluated to inform the programme so it remains relevant.
+Coverage and learning is monitored regularly and evaluated to inform the programme so it remains relevant.